attakei/sphinx-revealjs/doc/optional-extensions/screenshot.rst

 Usage
 =====

-When addning extention into your ``conf.py``, this generates screenshots per pages.
+When adding extension into your ``conf.py``, this generates screenshots per pages.
 You can set image path into ``:og:image:`` field of sphinxext-opengraph_ in advance.

 Example